Liu-group/AutoSolvate/docs/tutorialGUI.rst

 Following code illustrates the usage of Autosolvate in the graphical user interface (GUI).

-We will focus on an example systems: napthalene in water.
+We will focus on an example system: napthalene in water.

 Prerequisites
 -------------------------------------------